-Inform patients that opioids could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
+Interactions with Benzodiazepines and Other CNS Depressants Inform patients and caregivers that potentially fatal additive effects may occur if Pentazocine and Naloxone Tablets are used with benzodiazepines or other CNS depressants, including alcohol, and not to use these drugs concomitantly unless supervised by a healthcare provider [see WARNINGS, PRECAUTIONS; Drug will know what to do form patients that opioids could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
 Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop.
-Instruct patients to inform the relatthcare provider if they are taking, or plan to take serotonergic medications [see PRECAUTIONS; Drug Interactions].
-Adrenal Insufficiency ients that opioids could cause adrenal insufficiency, a potentially life threatening condition.
+Instruct patients to inform their healthcare provider if they are taking, or plan to take serotonergic medications [see PRECAUTIONS; Drug Interactions].
+Adrenal Insufficiency form patients that opioids could cause adrenal insufficiency, a potentially life threatening condition.
 Adrenal insufficiency may present with non-specific symptoms and signs such as nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
 Advise patients to seek medical attention if they experience a constellation of these symptoms [see WARNINGS].
-Important Administration Instructions